-This is the first course in а threesemester sequence meeting the general education requirements in the Faith and Philosophical Inquiry Foundation areas.
+the This is first course threein semester sequence meeting the general education requirements in the Faith and Philosophical Inquiry Foundation areas.
 The classes are taught using the Great Books approach.
 Great texts in philosophy and theology will be read, analyzed, and discussed, with a special emphasis upon the relationship between the two disciplines: the harmony of faith and reason.
 This first course addresses works written from 600 B.C. through 1000 A.D.
 Prerequisites: THEO-1100, and either PHIL-1750 or PHIL-2310.
 (PI)